retainful/site/content/docs/woocommerce/next-order-coupon.md

 ---
 title: "Next Order Coupon"
 description: Overview on setting up Abandoned Cart Recovery emails and dashboard for reports on recovered carts
-date: "2019-04-30"
+date: "2019-11-05"
-author: "Kiruthiga"
+author: "Sowbagya lakshmi"
-tags: ["installation", "woocommerce"]
+tags: ["next order coupon", "woocommerce"]
 category: woocommerce
 ---

-Engage your customers by providing offer codes to their next purchase.
+Encourage your customers to buy more by providing offer codes to their next purchase.

 Give them with dynamically generated coupon codes while a customer places an order along with the order notification email.